 If you are anticipating a divorce but have yet to pull the trigger on the process, now is a good time to begin gathering the documents you’ll need to move forward more smoothly – and with the confidence that comes from knowing that you have done the legwork and have the information you need to protect your financial future.
 Divorce is complicated, but getting off to an organized start can help.
-If you’re preparing to begin the divorce process, consult with an experienced Charlotte divorce attorney today.
+If you’re preparing to begin the divorce process, consult with an experienced Charlotte attorney today.

 Your Marital Assets